Manu343726/Manu343726.github.io/_posts/2017-02-11-writing-ast-matchers-for-libclang.markdown

 *In the real implementation, matchers like `classDecl()` are implemented through a `KindMatcher<Kind>` template and a macro to generate the matcher function.
-Clang does something similar, since there are docens of different kinds of nodes you may want to match.*
+Clang does something similar, since there are dozens of different kinds of nodes you may want to match.*

 ### AstMatchFinder